zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    protect the assets against exploits of vulnerabilities of the system.
-As a complete threat model includes the overall product including the hardware platform, this might be realized by a split model containing a pre-certified secure branch of Zephyr which the vendor could use to certify their Zephyr-enabled product.
+As a complete threat model includes the overall product including the hardware platform, this might be realized by a split model containing a precertified secure branch of Zephyr which the vendor could use to certify their Zephyr-enabled product.